What Is Stereotype Threat? Understanding The Psychological Implications Of Stereotypes

 Therapy for stereotype threat

-Those who wish to discuss stereotype threat may find it helpful to work with a therapist who shares one or more aspects of their background, as this may improve the therapeutic alliance.
+Those who wish to discuss stereotype threat may find it helpful to work with a therapist who has one or more aspects of their background in common, as this may improve the therapeutic alliance.
 It may also be possible to connect with a therapist specializing in identity-related concerns, such as an LGBTQ+ therapist.

 Getty

-Looking for a therapist who shares your background?
+Looking for a therapist who can relate to your background?

-Virtual therapy through an online platform like BetterHelp may be especially helpful for connecting with a therapist who shares your background and values.
+Virtual therapy through an online platform like BetterHelp may be especially helpful for connecting with a therapist who has a similar background and values, as the online format offers a wider selection of therapists than in-person therapy.
 Additionally, online therapy tends to be more affordable than face-to-face therapy and may be more convenient for those with busy schedules who need a convenient, flexible mode of therapy.

 Three-quarters of those who attend therapy achieve some kind of benefit, and it can be effective for treating a range of emotional and mental health concerns.
 Additionally, extensive research has found online therapy to be just as effective as in-person therapy.